How to Manage Performance Remotely

 - asks HR for support if a situation starts to become difficult

 At Natural Talent many of our Management Training Programmes on Performance Management and Feedback Skills are aimed at managers who are new to a Line Management role, or who are finding it a challenge to manage under-performing or disruptive team members.
-They practise highly effective tools and techniques on real-life scenarios, and feedbackhas been very positive:
+They practise highly effective tools and techniques on real-life scenarios:

 ‘This was by far the best exercise I’ve ever done on a Training course – you must include it in all your Training days!
 To actually practise on real-life scenarios in a safe and supportive environment, and explore the options for dealing with poor and unacceptable performance, whilst receiving on the spot constructive feedback, is invaluable.
 Thank you!’
 Head of IT